easydiffusion/easydiffusion/README.md

 1. **Download** [for Windows](https://github.com/cmdr2/stable-diffusion-ui/releases/download/v2.05/stable-diffusion-ui-win64.zip) or [for Linux](https://github.com/cmdr2/stable-diffusion-ui/releases/download/v2.05/stable-diffusion-ui-linux.tar.xz).

 2. **Extract**:
-  - For Windows: After unzipping the file, please move the `stable-diffusion-ui` folder to your `C:` (or any drive like D: at the top root level).
-For e.g. `C:\stable-diffusion-ui`.
-This will avoid a common problem with Windows (of file path length limits).
+  - For Windows: After unzipping the file, please move the `stable-diffusion-ui` folder to your `C:` (or any drive like D:, at the top root level), e.g. `C:\stable-diffusion-ui`.
+This will avoid a common problem with Windows (file path length limits).
   - For Linux: After extracting the .tar.xz file, please open a terminal, and go to the `stable-diffusion-ui` directory.

 3. **Run**: